You just brushed your teeth – are your gums bleeding?

 Schedule a Visit with Your Dentist

-If you haven’t been to a dentist in a while, call the office of David Buran today.
+If you haven’t been to a dentist in a while, contact or call the office of David Buran today.
 With an emphasis on lifetime preventive dental care, Dr. Buran offers a full range of dental services to meet your individual needs and preferences.
 Follow these dental care tips, even if your gums bleed when brushing, and schedule a check-up with Dr. Buran today.

 David K. Buran, DMD – (770) 943-0701